Macrobiotics, noun, (used with a singular verb)

 a system of holistic principles and dynamic practices that guides choices in nutrition, activity, and lifestyle for physical, emotional, mental, social, and environmental health.

 Definition agreed upon by the International Macrobiotic Conference 2017 in Berlin by 45 teachers, representing many schools, institutes, and organisations.
-Revised November 2018.
+Revised on November 2018 and January 2020.

 Macrobiotic Principles and Values